 1. Spotify (Free)

 Let’s start with the king of the jungle!
 Spotify is definitely the most popular and well-known music streaming service out there.
 In the first quarter of 2020, Spotify reported having well over 286 million monthly active users.
-That’s a lot of users, thus boasting its popularity.
+That’s a lot of users, thus boosting its popularity.

 Spotify offers a free account where you can listen to pre-made playlists and radio stations based on your preferences and artist of choice.
-They offer a premium account that allows you to listen to any song you want, skip as many songs you want, and even download songs to your phone.
+They offer a premium account that allows you to listen to any song you want, skip as many songs as you want, and even download songs to your phone.

 2. Pandora (Free)